Reasons teens go to therapy

-There are some cases in counseling that teens feel uncomfortable and insecure whenever they are with their counselors.
+There are some cases in counseling where teens feel uncomfortable and insecure (due to low self-esteem) whenever they are with their counselors.
 Actually, there is a reason behind that.
-Most teens struggle with mental and emotional processes.
+Most of them struggle with anxiety disorders due to bullying and peer pressure.
 Sometimes, they often get stuck with different ideas, and their reality seems different from everyone else.
-When counselors fail to establish a connection to their teen patients, they get caught up with the negative approach.
+When counselors fail to establish a connection with these young adolescents, they get caught up with the negative approach.
 The problem with that is due to the range of individuals that counselors often talk to.
-Since most of the time, they communicate frankly or openly with adults, counselors sometimes struggle to deal with teens’ needs.
+Latest evidence-based research suggests that since most of the time, they communicate openly with adults, counselors sometimes struggle to deal with teens who have low self-esteem.
 As a result, they copy the adult counseling process and test if it will work with their teen patients.

 Recognize Different Developmental Periods

 Another issue with counseling that not everybody understands is the different developmental periods required for healing and recovery.
-Some counselors make mistakes when they assume mentally and emotionally unstable teens who went to therapy or counseling will immediately recover.
+Some counselors make mistakes when they assume mentally and emotionally unstable adolescents who went to counseling will immediately recover from substance abuse issues or other problems.
 But that is an obvious mistake since not all teenagers can fully grasp the process.
-Some counselors are intolerant that they couldn’t wait for their teen patients to get better and pass them to another healthcare provider stating that their condition is “severe.”
-Sadly, some counselors wouldn’t like to spend more days, weeks, and years for some of their patients, believing it to be an unfavorable situation.
+Some counselors are intolerant that they couldn’t wait for their adolescent patients to get better and pass them to another healthcare provider stating that their condition is “severe.”
+Sadly, some counselors wouldn’t like to spend more days, weeks, and years with some of their patients, believing it to be an unfavorable situation.

 Develop Perspective And A Healthier Lifestyle Within A Family System